-all the drug dealers stopped dealing and criminals stopped stealing, neighbors stopped fighting with each other, and everyone turned to God - to Jesus Christ... and because of that even the NHL labor dispute was resolved!
+All the drug dealers stopped dealing and criminals stopped stealing, neighbors stopped fighting with each other, and everyone turned to God - and put their faith in Jesus Christ... and because of that, we were even able to get pipelines built!